Sanochez/Gastrella/docs/implementation.md

 An outline of the project folder structure and the role of each file within it.
 ![Insert your project folder structure here](images/folders.png)

+A table listing the number of jslint warnings/reports for each module.

 ## Software Architecture
 TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?